volcengine/verl/recipe/specRL/README.md

 SpecRL operates in conjunction with the **Suffix-Tree-based Distributed Draft Server**, which efficiently caches historical responses, distributes them to workers, and indexes them using suffix trees for fast retrieval.

-This recipe is based on veRL commit `ccd7d93`.
-Please contact the authors for any adaptability issues.

 ## Evaluation Results

 Our evaluations on Qwen2.5 and Qwen3 models demonstrate up to **2.1× speedup** in rollout and validation phases.